-Timing for construction was included in the Prince George's County Department of Parks and Recreation (DPR) referral, but should be finalized during the RFA coordination per this condition.
+Timing for construction was included in the Department of Park and Recreation (DPR) referral but should be finalized during the RFA coordination per this condition.

 12. The on-site recreational facilities shall be reviewed by the Urban Design Section of the Development Review Division of the Prince George's County Planning Department, for adequacy and proper siting, per the Parks and Recreation Facilities Guidelines, with the review of the site plan.
 Timing for construction shall also be determined at the time of the site plan review.